Timoflex001/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 8: bash script that deletes a file.
 Task 9: bash script that deletes a directory.
 Task 10: bash script that changes current working dir to the previous.
+Task 11: bash script that lists files for different directories.